George IV (1999)

 Series Editor: J.J.
 Scarisbrick

 George IV by E.A.
 Smith was published by Yale in April 1999 in hardcover the year after the death of the author, and paperback in 2001.
-This title was originally to be written by Professor Michael Port, (now Emeritus Professor of Modern History) Queen Mary, University of London, according to the series list on the rear cover of Michael Prestwich’s 1988 biography of Edward I. Michael Port is an historian prominent enough to warrant an appreciation article in The London Journal : A Review of Metropolitan Society Past and Present Volume 28, Issue 1 (2003).
+This title was originally to be written by Professor Michael Port, (now Emeritus Professor of Modern History) Queen Mary, University of London, according to the series list on the rear cover of Michael Prestwich’s 1988 biography of Edward I, and as late as the Methuen 1991 reprints of Edward IV by Charles Ross.
+Michael Port is an historian prominent enough to warrant an appreciation article in The London Journal : A Review of Metropolitan Society Past and Present Volume 28, Issue 1 (2003).
 This article was an assessment of his (then) forty-year career.
 Port’s speciality was writing history with an eye for architecture, certainly a feature of the Georgian period for which he was asked to write for English Monarchs.

 Yale had not long acquired the series when George IV was published.
 This release indicated a new direction for the series.
 It was the first English Monarchs title to examine a British monarch and it proved to be the first of several.
 Like all the best books in this series E.A.
 (Ernest Anthony) Smith challenges past assumptions and conclusions about the subject - in this instance that George IV was a weak personality and a feeble king.
 Smith gives us a portrait of a different person in his maturity and that he had a good side too.
 At the time of his death the author was preparing a biography of the next king, William IV, though not necessarily for Yale.
 It is a loss to scholarship that he never lived to finish it.
 William IV is another sorely neglected figure (discussed in the next page) who would have been wonderfully represented by an E.A.
 Smith study.
 William therefore remains without a scholarly biography of recent decades.